 ."Here are some FAQ's about engraved plates:How do I order a plate for my framing project?

 We will ask you to bring in a typed or laser-printed copy of what you want on the plate, or you can email it to us as a Word or .pdf document.
 If you have a logo that is available in the form of a .pdf or camera-ready line art, you can provide us with that in your email or when you stop in to our store.
 We have been editing copy for plates for decades and know what looks good, what to capitalize, what type sizes and styles work best, etc. Often the plate size is driven by what size the frame needs to be.
 We will not take plate copy over the phone, so be prepared to bring it to us or send it to us over the Web.How much do engraved plates cost?

-Our engravers uses two different methods to make your plate.
+Our engravers uses three different methods to make your plate.
 One way is the old fashioned way: With a pantograph-style machine that cuts the letter into the metal while tracing a template.
-Sometimes, it is a manual machine, other times it is computer dirven and has a spinning rotary bit that cuts the metal.
-The other method is to use a laser-etching machine that burns the image into the face of the plate.
+Sometimes, it is a manual machine, other times it is computer driven and has a spinning rotary bit that cuts the metal.
+Another method is to use a laser-etching machine that burns the image into the face of the plate.
 The former is nice for very formal plates, but the laser etching method is more versatile for such things as adding logos to your plate.
 Rotary engraving is used for high-end, gold-plated plates or if you are trying to match a metal plate on another frame that was engraved that way.
-Most of the time, these days, we use laser engraving, which can be done faster.
+The third way is called Dye Sublimation.
+It is, essentially, printing on metal plates.
+This allows us to imprint colored logos in addition to black verbiage.
+Most of the time, these days, we use laser engraving or dye sublimation, which can be done faster.
 Tell us what you need done and we will decide which process is appropriate.How do you attach the plates to the framing?